FusionAuth/fusionauth-site/site/_posts/2023-04-13-announcing-fusionauth-1-45.md

 ## Importing Drupal password hashes

-FusionAuth has the ability to import a variety of XXX password hashes when using the XXX Import API.
-Doing so lets you transparently XXX migrate your users from one identity store to another, without requiring them to reset their passwords.
-Because you are importing hashes, the plaintext password is never visible.
+FusionAuth has the ability to import [password hashes](/docs/v1/tech/reference/password-hashes) when using the [Import User API](/docs/v1/tech/apis/users#import-users).
+Doing so lets you transparently [migrate your users](/docs/v1/tech/migration-guide/) from one identity store such as Auth0 or Keycloak to FusionAuth, without requiring them to reset their passwords.
+Sine you are importing hashes, the plaintext password is never revealed.

-While you can write your own password hashing plugins, FusionAuth also ships with a number of plugins that we maintain.
+While you can [write your own password hashing plugins](/docs/v1/tech/plugins/), FusionAuth also ships with a number of plugins that we maintain.

-With this release, FusionAuth supports the phpass (pronounced 'p h pass') MD5 and phpass SHA-512 hashing algorithms.
+With this release, FusionAuth supports the phpass (pronounced 'p-h-pass', thank you very much) MD5 and SHA-512 hashing algorithms.
 These are commonly used by PHP applications, including Drupal.

 ## The rest of it